deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 Laws are created by the government. _HOWEVER_, the legislatures do not roam the streets enforcing the law.
 This is the job of our police force.

 The same concept applies to SMEP.
-SMEP is enabled by the CR4 register- but the CR4 register does not enforce it.
+SMEP is enabled by the CR4 register - but the CR4 register does not enforce it.
 That is the job of the page table entries.

 Why bring this up?
 Athough we will be outlining a SMEP bypass via ROP, let's consider another scenario.
 Let's say we have an arbitrary read and write primitive.
 Put aside the fact that PTEs are randomized for now.
 What if you had a read primitive to know where the PTE for the memory page of your shellcode was?
 Another potential (and interesting) way to bypass SMEP would be not to "disable SMEP" at all.
 Let's think outside the box!
-Instead of "going to the mountain"- why not "bring the mountain to us"?
+Instead of "going to the mountain" - why not "bring the mountain to us"?
 We could potentially use our read primitive to locate our user mode shellcode page, and then use our write primitive to overwrite the PTE for our shellcode and flip the `U` (usermode) flag into an `S` (supervisor mode) flag!
 That way, when that particular address is executed although it is a "user mode address", it is still executed because now the permissions of that page are that of a kernel mode page.

 Although page table entries are randomized now, [this](https://www.blackhat.com/docs/us-17/wednesday/us-17-Schenk-Taking-Windows-10-Kernel-Exploitation-To-The-Next-Level%E2%80%93Leveraging-Write-What-Where-Vulnerabilities-In-Creators-Update.pdf) presentation by Morten Schenk of Offensive Security talks about derandomizing page table entries.